Core Idea

 Trickle Theory short-circuits the Critic by making the start cost near-zero:

-- Remove the threshold: “Write the report” becomes “write the first bullet point.”
-The Critic has nothing large enough to object to.
+• Remove the threshold: “Write the report” becomes “write the first bullet point”

-- Create momentum: Once action begins, the psychological state shifts.
-Partially completed tasks activate a completion drive (Zeigarnik effect) — the mind wants to close open loops.
+• Create momentum: Partially completed tasks activate a completion drive (Zeigarnik effect) — the mind wants to close open loops

-This is structurally similar to Gollwitzer’s (1999) implementation intentions: the research finding that pre-committing to “if [situation], then [action]” dramatically increases initiation rates compared to goal-setting alone.
-Both Trickle Theory and implementation intentions work by eliminating the in-the-moment decision about whether to start.
+This is structurally similar to Gollwitzer’s (1999) implementation intentions: pre-committing to a small first action dramatically increases initiation rates by eliminating the in-the-moment decision about whether to start.

-- David Allen’s Two-Minute Rule (Getting Things Done): If a task takes under two minutes, do it immediately — breaks inertia before the Critic engages.
+• David Allen’s Two-Minute Rule: If a task takes under two minutes, do it immediately — breaks inertia before the Critic engages

-- BJ Fogg’s Tiny Habits (2019): Design habits to start “impossibly small” so the behaviour requires no motivation to trigger — same underlying mechanism as Trickle Theory applied to habit formation.
+• BJ Fogg’s Tiny Habits (2019): Design habits to start “impossibly small” so the behaviour requires no motivation to trigger

 When to Apply